James Agee

 James Rufus Agee (/ˈeɪdʒiː/ AY-jee; November 27, 1909 – May 16, 1955) was an American novelist, journalist, poet, screenwriter and film critic.
-In the 1940s, writing for Time Magazine, he was one of the most influential film critics in the United States.
+In the 1940s, writing for Time, he was one of the most influential film critics in the United States.
 His autobiographical novel, A Death in the Family (1957), won the author a posthumous 1958 Pulitzer Prize.
 Agee is also known as a co-writer of the book Let Us Now Praise Famous Men and as the screenwriter of the film classics The African Queen and The Night of the Hunter.